bit02/selectorhangman/README.md

 ### Step 2: To 100,000 per second
 * Replace Messaging endpoint on TCP with those on UDP.
 You will however need to maintain reliable in sequence transfer of events.
-* Replace non-positional data encoding (e.g., JSON, XML) for posit
+* Replace non-positional data encoding (e.g., JSON, XML) for positional data encoding (e.g., pr